 For its debut season of 1963-64, Maple Valley featured a lift network consisting of a pair of Hall brand installations - a 3,038 foot long double chairlift and a 775 foot long T-Bar.
 In terms of terrain, the ski area debuted with 5 trails of all abilities.
 In addition to the downhill facilities, the area also sported 25 and 45 meter ski jumps.
-Terry Tyler served as General Manager for the first few seasons, while Ed Dunklee, son of former Dutch Hill ski school head Alan Dunklee, served as ski school director.
+Terry Tyler served as general manager for the first few seasons, while Ed Dunklee, son of former Dutch Hill ski school head Alan Dunklee, served as ski school director.
 Tyler's mother Jean managed the cafeteria.
 Future plans were announced for a second chairlift, a third story addition to the lodge, construction of a nearby motel, and an underpass to the parking lot after scheduled Route 30 highway improvements.

 Maple Valley in the 1960s

 While big mountain resorts were growing and Interstate highways were being completed around New England, Maple Valley became somewhat stagnant.
 Over the next decade and a half, apart from incremental snowmaking and night skiing improvements, the ski facilities neither grew nor were significantly updated.
 By the end of the 1980s, Maple Valley was on the ropes.

-On June 13, 1989, the 370 acre Maple Valley was sold via a satellite auction for $1.2 million.
+On June 13, 1989, the 370 acre Maple Valley ski area was sold via a satellite auction for $1.2 million.
 Due to financial issues, much of the area's infrastructure was run off diesel generators.